Counting with the quantum alternating operator ansatz: Solving P -Complete Problems with VQCount

 So far, we have investigated the performance of VQCount using QAOA circuits of fixed depth.
 Fig.~\ref{fig:nae3sat-depth} shows that, as the depth of the quantum circuit increases, the success rate increases, leading to a decrease in the number of samples required to achieve an approximate count within a given error.
 QAOA seems to improve faster with depth than GM-QAOA.
 On the other hand, QAOA nonuniformity increases and then plateaus with increasing depth.

-In this work, the angle parameters of the QAOA circuit are only optimized once and held constant throughout the self-reduction process, as re-optimization at each step would be prohibitively costly.
+In this work, the angle parameters of the QAOA circuit are only optimized once and held constant throughout the self-reduction process.
 In Sec.~\ref{sec:vqcount} we showed that, in the Grover limit, GM-QAOA success rates are non-decreasing with self-reduction step.
 We now test whether this is also the case away from the Grover limit for GM-QAOA and for regular QAOA in general.
 Our results are summarized in Fig.~\ref{fig:nae3sat-self-reduction-step}.
 We observe that success rates remain non-decreasing for GM-QAOA.
 In contrast, in QAOA nonuniformity initially increases before decreasing, as seen in Fig.~\ref{fig:nae3sat-self-reduction-step}(a,b), with the increase being more pronounced for $\alpha=1$.
 This effect correlates with a decrease in success rate in the first few self-reductions.
-The success rate of QAOA is nevertheless always superior to that of GM-QAOA.
+The success rate of QAOA is nevertheless always superior to that of GM-QAOA for the instances we studied.
+A secondary reason for our choice not to re-optimize parameters is that re-optimization would compound the considerable computational cost of the tensor network simulations required to produce Fig.~\ref{fig:nae3sat-self-reduction-step}.
+A study of parameter re-optimization would be more amenable to VQCount runs on quantum hardware, which we hope to perform in future work.

 The results shown thus far suggest that low-depth QAOA is a better heuristic solution sampler than GM-QAOA at the same depth for the problems studied here.
 GM-QAOA also depends on a $n$-qubit control gate, whose implementation poses a challenge for both near-term noisy quantum processors and classical simulation.
 In the last part of this section, we further study the performance of VQCount with the QAOA sampling backend as an approximate counting heuristic.
 To this end, we apply VQCount to positive \#1-in-3SAT at $\alpha=2/3$.
 We use known techniques to sample problem instances from the cubic graph ensemble described above.